 The Ritz-Carlton recently introduced their “Mystique” system, which allowed members of the staff to create centralized guest profiles and update guest preferences to better personalize their next stay.
 If at any point a staff member noticed a guest enjoyed a certain snack or drink, they could enter it into the guest’s profile, and keep it on reference for future stays.
 With this, guests can travel to any Ritz-Carlton and receive the same high-end personalized service.

-AI is the future of customer service.
-By effectively utilizing artificial intelligence and implementing AI technologies into their overall CRM strategies, hotels can create more in-depth guest profiles and ensure guests leave fully satisfied with memorable experiences.
+Details like this lead experts to believe that AI is the future of customer service.
+By effectively utilizing artificial intelligence and implementing AI technologies into their overall CRM strategies, hotels can create more in-depth guest profiles and improve guest satisfaction.

 Undoubtedly, the current landscape of the hotel industry is shifting.
 Hoteliers must recognize the powerful impact AI will have, and be able to leverage these new opportunities to improve their overall guest understanding and experience.